utkarshpratap2002/learnedinDITISS/fcn-docs/day4/day4.md

 *How DHCP make a role in our Life?* When you are connected to the internet, DHCP assigns you an IP address.
 Nowadays, DHCP is on Routers, Switches and everywhere else, not only on the Machines.

+### Fixed Lenght Subnet Mask V/S Variable Lenght Subnet Mask

+The **FLSM** means that the whole network has on subnet.
+As shown below the subnet remains same for all the netowrks that exists, say if there are three network, all the three networks are using a /27 subnet mask, where as **Variable Lenght subnet mask** is the concept of using or changing the subnet mask per network and being able to use different subnet mask per network.
+In the below exmample we can witness the fact that routers subnet is **/30** and that of the two networks is **/26**, that gives 64 hosts per network.